 The net result: super productivity — change your class, see the change instantly.
 This is designed to be a blend of the best of scripting environments (such as Python or Ruby) with all the speed and power of Java backing it up.

-However, class reloading only applies to component classes and, starting in 5.2, Tapestry IOC-based service implementations (with some restrictions).
+However, class reloading only applies to component classes (pages, components and mixins) and, starting in 5.2, Tapestry IOC-based service implementations (with some restrictions).
 Other classes, such as service interfaces, entity/model classes, and other data objects, are loaded by the normal class loader and not subject to live class reloading.

 Tapestry components may have instance variables (unlike Tapestry 4, where you had to use abstract properties).

 Be aware that you will need to provide getter and setter methods to access your classes' instance variables.
 Tapestry does not do this automatically unless you provide the @Property annotation on the field.

 Unless an instance variable is decorated with an annotation, it will be a transient instance variable.
 This means that its value resets to its default value at the end of reach request (when the page is detached from the request).